Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: EXPERIMENT AND RESULTS

 \subsection{Measurement of LJJs with the CFR setup}

-The same initial chip was then installed on the CFR.
-The CFR setup is shown in Fig.~\ref{circuit} (C).
-This setup has 13~dB of attenuation at low temperature on all input lines, with a 23~dB attenuator at room temperature on the input signal line, and 46~dB attenuator at room temperature on the bias lines.
-Additionally, the setup has a 1.9~MHz low-pass filter on input lines to lower noise.
+The same LJJ-test chip was next installed in the CFR, where the CFR measurement setup is shown in Fig.~\ref{circuit} (C).
+This setup has 13~dB of attenuation at low temperature on all input lines, a 23~dB attenuator at room temperature on the input signal line, and a 46~dB attenuator at room temperature on the bias lines.
+Additionally, the setup has a 1.9~MHz low-pass filter on input lines to lower noise from room temperature.

-Similar to the DP, we measured the output in the CFR setup (see Fig.~\ref{CFRdata}).
-Again we find the setup's capability of operating at frequencies as high as 1~MHz.
+Similar to measurements from the DP setup, we measured the output waveform from the CFR setup (see Fig.~\ref{CFRdata}).
+Again we find the capability of operating at frequencies up to 1~MHz.
+The preamplifier's 1~MHz bandwidth smooths the output signal waveform and lowers the amplitude above 1~MHz.
 The output amplitude is approximately 65~$\mu$V at low frequencies.
 The difference in output amplitude between the two setups is due to a different bias value applied to the detector.
-Similar to the DP setup, the preamplifier's 1~MHz bandwidth smooths the output signal waveform and lowers the amplitude at 1~MHz.

-The operation margins of 10~kHz input signal amplitude, DC/SFQ bias, input JTL bias, and detector bias (see Fig.~\ref{circuit}) are 23.4$\%$, 18.25$\%$, 11.57$\%$, and 8.7$\%$, respectively.
-Input-to-output crosstalk is observed (shown in Fig.~\ref{CFRdata}), but we have not yet determined the cause.
-Compared to the results obtained from the DP setup, the data here exhibit a relatively stable pulse width (low jitter), indicating that the CFR provides a lower noise environment for the circuit than the DP.
-For some unknown reason, the jitter is worse at the low frequency of 10~kHz than at the higher frequencies of 100~kHz and 1~MHz (see Appendix B).
-The input and output filtering contribute to the narrowing of the eye-opening as frequency increases (as shown in Appendix B).
+The operation margins of a 10~kHz input signal amplitude, DC/SFQ bias, input JTL bias, and detector bias (see Fig.~\ref{circuit}) are 23.4$\%$, 18.25$\%$, 11.57$\%$, and 8.7$\%$, respectively.
+Input-to-output crosstalk is observed (shown in Fig.~\ref{CFRdata}).
+We have not yet determined the cause of the crosstalk, but it may be allowed by the absence of a shorting connection from the sky plane to the ground plane at the detector.
+We note that our LJJs have no ground plane under them, and this may allow increased crosstalk between different parts of the circuit relative to a circuit with a ground plane.
+Compared to the results obtained from the DP setup, the data here exhibit a relatively stable pulse width (low jitter), indicating that the CFR provides a lower noise environment for our LJJ circuit than the DP.